stephdavid/js-code-quiz/README.md

 * Late Saturday evening.
 The array was displaying as an array of strings (which inlcuded commas and square brackets) not numbers.
 A thorny problem - I resorted to a lengthy chat with ChatGPT over a few hours.
 But this bit is sorted.
 More coding to do.
 This has become a two-pizza project.

-* Added an onclick function to redirect to the highscores.html page
+* Added an onclick function to redirect to the highscores.html page.

-* Created the button event listener to clear the highest scores (localStorage.clear) and reload the page (location.reload(true))
+* Created the button event listener to clear the highest scores (localStorage.clear) and reload the page (location.reload(true)).

 * Sunday morning.
 I created an initials array and put it in local storage.
 TO DO: keep the individuals initials connected to the results.

+* Change back from a link back to index.html to a button link to index.html.

 ### Code Logic - What are we trying to do